• Skip to primary navigation

 Can You Freeze Cheesecake?

-• If you're freezing a whole cheesecake, leave the cooled cheesecake in the springform pan (or place it on a cardboard round) and wrap it securely with sustainable plastic wrap.
+To freeze a whole cheesecake, leave the cooled cheesecake in the springform pan (or place it on a cardboard round) and wrap it securely with sustainable plastic wrap.
 Next, wrap it in aluminum foil and pop it into the freezer for up 1 to 2 months or longer.
-Thaw whole cheesecake in the refrigerator overnight.
+Thaw the whole cheesecake in the refrigerator overnight.
 Depending on your freezer temp and what else you keep in your freezer, cheesecake can last a lot longer than 2 months if stored properly.

-• If you're freezing sliced portions, wrap 2-3 slices of cheesecake in parchment paper or wax paper and then with plastic wrap and place in a freezer bag or other airtight freezer container.
+To freeze sliced portions, wrap 2-3 slices of cheesecake in parchment paper or wax paper, then in sustainable cling film, and place in a freezer bag or other airtight freezer container.
 Thaw slices of cheesecake in the fridge overnight or on the countertop if you want to eat it immediately.

 a torched brûléed white chocolate cheesecake